oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_Get_card_testing.jpg alt:"Testing the Get card" %}{: .center-image }

-You can also test the flow:
+To test the  flow:

-1. Click the **Close** button to go back to flow editing
+1. Click the **Close** button to go back to the
-1. Click the **Test** button to test the flow
+1. Click the **Run** button in the toolbar to run and test the flow

+{% img blog/workflows-workshop/Workflows_Run_button.jpg alt:"Workflows Run button to run and test a flow" %}{: .center-image }

-The **Flow History** page shows data passed from card to card for each card flow.
+The **Execution History** page shows data passed from card to card for each card flow.

 {% img blog/workflows-workshop/Workflows_Get_card_testing_history.jpg alt:"Testing the flow" %}{: .center-image }